List of The Batman episodes: Season 5 (2007–08)

+The super-powered members of the Justice League begin disappearing one by one.
+Only Batman, Robin, and Green Arrow are left to investigate and discover that their old enemies and The Joining are involved.The heroes fight their android counterparts to recover the Justice League's powers, while Hugo Strange prepares for The Joinings' final assault on Earth.

 Film (2005)

 The 2005 direct-to-video feature film The Batman vs. Dracula was released after four episodes of the third season had aired.
 An intended sequel based on Batman: Hush was in pre-production before the project was cancelled.
 The film was released to DVD on October 18, 2005, and made its television debut on Cartoon Network's Toonami block on October 22.
 It was released on DVD as a tie-in with the live-action Batman Begins.